kumarsaurabh20/kumarsaurabh20.github.io/content/authors/admin/_index.md

 email: "kumarsaurabh20@gmail.com"

 # Highlight the author in author lists? (true/false)
-highlight_name: true
+highlight_name: false
 ---
 I am a research scientist at Wageningen University & Research.
-My research interests include exploring -omics data to understand patterns and mechanisms of plant biotic interactions and co-evolution.

-Currently, with the WUR Bioinformatics group (Dr. Marnix Medema), Plant-Microbe interaction group (Dr. Saskia Van Wees/Prof. Corné Pieterse) at Utrecht university and Microbial ecology group at NIOO-KNAW (Prof. Jos Raaijmakers), I will explore and implement innovative -omics integration strategies to systematically connect genes and their expression patterns to metabolites that play key roles in host-microbe interactions.
+My research interests include exploring *-omics* data to understand patterns and mechanisms of plant biotic interactions and co-evolution.
+Together with the WUR Bioinformatics group (Dr. Marnix Medema), Plant-Microbe interaction group (Dr. Saskia Van Wees/Prof. Corné Pieterse) at Utrecht university and Microbial ecology group at NIOO-KNAW (Prof. Jos Raaijmakers), I explore and implement innovative *-omics* integration strategies to map genes and their expression patterns to metabolites that play key roles in host-microbe interactions.